NeisesResearch/kernel_module_workstation/readme.md

 How long does it take?

 > It takes as long as it takes to download and compile the linux kernel.
-  I encourage you to edit the prepareWorkstation.sh script to compile the linux kernel in a multi-threaded way, like so, where X is the number of threads:
+  I encourage you to edit the prepareWorkstation.sh script to compile the linux kernel with a number of threads that works best for your system:
 ```
 make -jX ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu-
 ```